 Marketing is simultaneously creative and analytical.
 It requires incredible focus and the ability to switch quickly and efficiently between a variety of tasks.
 Adding “one more thing” to a marketer’s plate sounds innocuous enough from the client’s limited perspective, but the reality is that it can hinder the execution of campaigns or derail the testing process.

-As an agency professional, you will always be juggling the demands of multiple clients and simultaneous campaigns, but it’s vital that you learn to shut out the noise and focus on accomplishing one task at a time.
+As an agency professional, you will always be juggling the demands of multiple clients and simultaneous projects, but it’s vital that you learn to shut out the noise and focus on accomplishing one task at a time.
 By removing a source of constant interruptions and saying no to “one more thing,” you’re actually doing a better job of serving all of your clients in the role they’ve hired you to perform.

 How to improve your project management